Kitsuju Ayabe: Wartime career

-From 1935-1937, Ayabe served as Chief of the Maneuvers Section of the Kwantung Army, and from 1937–1939, as Chief of 1st Section (Organization & Mobilization) in the Imperial Japanese Army General Staff, still based in Manchukuo at the start of the Second Sino-Japanese War.
+From 1935-1937, Ayabe served as chief of the Maneuvers Section of the Kwantung Army, and from 1937 to 1939, as chief of 1st Section (Organization & Mobilization) in the Imperial Japanese Army General Staff, still based in Manchukuo at the start of the Second Sino-Japanese War.

-From 1939-1940, Ayabe was commander of the 25th Cavalry Regiment, based in China, and was subsequently promoted to the position of Deputy Chief of Staff of the IJA 3rd Army (Manchuria) in 1940.
+From 1939-1940, Ayabe was commander of the 25th Cavalry Regiment, based in China, and was subsequently promoted to the position of deputy chief of staff of the IJA 3rd Army (Manchuria) in 1940.
 From 1940-1941, he was sent on a military liaison mission to Berlin and Rome to coordinate efforts between Japan and the other Axis members of the Tripartite Alliance.

-Subsequently, from July 1941 – 1942, Ayabe was deputy Chief of Staff of the Kwantung Army, Manchuria, and became Chief of Staff of the Japanese First Area Army (Manchuria) from July 1942.
+Subsequently, from July 1941 to 1942, Ayabe was deputy chief of staff of the Kwantung Army, Manchuria, and became chief of staff of the Japanese First Area Army (Manchuria) from July 1942.

-After his promotion to lieutenant general in October 1943, Ayabe was reassigned to the Southern Expeditionary Army Group as Deputy Chief of Staff and was based in Singapore.
-The Southern Army became the Japanese Seventh Area Army in 1944, and Ayabe was appointed as Chief of Staff.
+After his promotion to lieutenant general in October 1943, Ayabe was reassigned to the Southern Expeditionary Army Group as deputy chief of staff and was based in Singapore.
+The Southern Army became the Japanese Seventh Area Army in 1944, and Ayabe was appointed as chief of staff.
 However, he was badly injured in an airplane crash in February 1944, and was assigned to staff duty in Tokyo through the remainder of the war.

 Ayabe retired from active military service with the dissolution of the Imperial Japanese Army at the end of World War II.
 From 1955 to 1970, he worked as an advisor for Mitsubishi Heavy Industries.